How to find your target audience?

 If you can, in-person meetups, networking events, and similar venues can give you a chance to dig into this live in a professional or casual setting.

-Having studied your targeted market, you must also learn how to show the target customers in a pitch deck when you start looking for funding. if you need more information on how to pull that off, check out this video I have put together.
+Having studied your targeted market, you must also learn how to show the target customers in a pitch deck when you start looking for funding.

 Get Out & Talk To Your Target Audience